RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 ## Configuration

 1. First copy `etc/env.template` file to `./.env` and check and modify all its variables.

    1.1.
 To have a valid HTTPS connection for a public host, set `SELF_SIGNED_CERT=no`.
 You need to provide a public valid DNS name as `SERVER_NAME` for SSL certificate to work.
 IP addresses will not work.

    1.2.
 Set `MANAGEMENTPORTAL_FRONTEND_CLIENT_SECRET` to a secret to be used by the Management Portal frontend.

    1.3.
 If you want to enable auto import of source types from the catalog server set the variable `MANAGEMENTPORTAL_CATALOGUE_SERVER_ENABLE_AUTO_IMPORT` to `true`.

+   1.4.
+To better secure portainer create a hash for your desired password using the command
+        ```shell
+          htpasswd -nb -B admin <your-password> | cut -d ":" -f 2
+        ```
+        and just updating the `PORTAINER_PASSWORD_HASH` variable in .env file.
+The default hash is set using password `admin`

 2. Copy `etc/smtp.env.template` to `etc/smtp.env` and configure your email settings.
 Configure alternative mail providers like Amazon SES or Gmail by using the parameters of the [`namshi/smtp` Docker image](https://hub.docker.com/r/namshi/smtp/).